speedstyle/Pixel/README.md

 <a href="https://github.com/assley">Assley</a><br>
 Daf: <a href="https://github.com/dafscode">(@DafsCode)</a> Daf quit developing Pixel, but credit to him for some commands.
 He is also the hosting manager, so if the bot is offline, ping him!<br>
 <a href="https://github.com/Marathxnz">Luner:</a> Did a bunch of fixes and code cleans via a PR.<br>
-<a href="https://github.com/vim2meta">John/vim2meta:</a> Lowkey used an old branch of DEA for everything related to mongodb.<br>

 # Support